-When I check out at the grocery store with a cart devoid of any grain products, I get occasional odd glances.
+When I check out at the grocery store with a cart devoid of any processed foods or hearthealthywholegrain products, I get occasional odd glances.
 When my kids won’t eat donuts because of the health ramifications, most people don’t think anything of it.
-When our entire family refuses the “healthy whole grain” bread at a restaurant or party, uproar ensues.
+When our entire family refuses the “healthy whole grain” bread at a restaurant or party, we get questions…

 “Haven’t people always eaten grains?” you ask?
 I used to think so too, heck, even the Bible mentions grains, so they must be good.
 Interestingly, scientific and historical research show that not only have humans not always eaten grains, but the human body is not designed to function well on grains at all!

 Regular grain consumption began a measly 10,000 years ago by most estimates.
 Before the Agricultural Revolution, humans had a couple hundred thousand years of not having any regular consumption of grains, (and, are you ready for this?) studies show that human brain function and physical ability peaked just prior to the agricultural revolution as well.
 Since the dawn of agricultural practices, archeological evidence shows a gradual but steady decline in human strength.